SAP-samples/teched2022-DA160/exercises/ex06/README.md

 ## Summary

-You've now ...NEED TO FILL IN
+You've now imported all your files.

 Continue to - [Creating the Dimension (mandatory)](../ex07/README.md)